arduino/arduino-app-cli/docs/user-documentation.md

 ## Environment Variables

-The following environment variables are used to configure `arduino-app-cli`:
+The following environment variables are used to configure Arduino App CLI:

 ### Application Directories